James Sprayberry

-James Michael "Mike" Sprayberry (born April 24, 1947) is a former United States Army officer and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.
+James Michael Sprayberry (born April 24, 1947) is a former United States Army officer and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in the Vietnam War.

 Early life and military career

 Born in LaGrange, Georgia, on April 24, 1947, Sprayberry grew up in Sylacauga, Alabama.
 He joined the Army from Montgomery in 1967, and by April 25, 1968 was serving as a first lieutenant in Company D, 5th Battalion, 7th Cavalry Regiment, 1st Cavalry Division (Airmobile).
 On that day, in the Republic of Vietnam, he led a patrol which rescued men who had been wounded and cut off from the rest of the company.
 In the course of the rescue mission, Sprayberry personally destroyed several enemy bunkers and machine gun emplacements.
 He was subsequently promoted to captain and awarded the Medal of Honor for his actions.

 Sprayberry reached the rank of lieutenant colonel before retiring from the army in 1988.